ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/setup.md

 ## Before you begin

-This Learning Path explains how to do automotive software development using the [System76 Thelio Astra](https://system76.com/desktops/thelio-astra) Linux desktop computer running Ubuntu.
+This Learning Path explains how to do automotive software development using the [System76 Thelio Astra](https://system76.com/arm) Linux desktop computer running Ubuntu.

 Before you begin, install Multipass using the [Multipass install guide](/install-guides/multipass/) for Arm Linux.
-Multipass is used to create a cloud style virtual machine on your desktop computer.
+You can then use Multipass to create a cloud-style virtual machine on your desktop computer.